openspim/openspim.github.io/Table_of_parts.md

 ---
+title: Table of Parts
+layout: page
+description: Table of parts
 ---
-<span style="color:#FF0000; font-weight:bold"> All OpenSPIM designed parts need to be
-double checked for tolerances if you will be 3D printing them!!</span> Having a well trained machinist is an invaluable resource, we recommend that you purchase all of your parts first and then have your OpenSPIM designed parts made to fit afterwards by someone with experience!!
+<span style="color:#FF0000; font-weight:bold"> All OpenSPIM designed parts need to be double checked for tolerances if you will be 3D printing them!!</span> Having a well trained machinist is an invaluable resource, we recommend that you purchase all of your parts first and then have your OpenSPIM designed parts made to fit afterwards by someone with experience!!

 (Pieter Fourie Design and Engineering has made parts for multiple OpenSPIM systems, a link to write an email is beside all self made parts in the list below in the price column)

 <img src="images/Complete_reduced.jpg" width="60%">